terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 - 1b The main components of an AI computational system *(added 26.0717)*
 - 2 The “artificial intelligence” hack (the TF half of an LLM)
 - 3 Google: “what does it mean to hack something together?”
-- 3b AI TF provides artificial instinct, not intelligence *(added 26.0720)*
+- 3b The TF provides artificial instinct, not intelligence *(added 26.0720)*
 - 4 The hack in detail (the amazing engineering of the GPT-3 transformer)
 - 5 TF GPU-based algorithms are 100% deterministic
 - 6 The LLM internal agent is just as important as the TF